zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

-### :keyboard: Bonus Activity - Preview of GitHub Copilot Agent Mode
+### :keyboard: Bonus Activity - GitHub Copilot Agent Mode

 > [!NOTE]
 > This activity is optional and not graded.